 When I ran cross country in high school, I had a very… eclectic coach.
 He was a social studies teacher and very strong in his beliefs, so much so that he could become quite annoying to be around.
 At practice, he would tell us that there were absolutely no studies that suggested that stretching before exercise would either improve or impede your performance.
 He also told us after we won regionals that we didn’t run fast enough.
 To what standard he judged us on remains a mystery to this day.

-But I realized from this that there is a lot of confusion as to the benefits of stretching before and after exercise, as well as why stretching is important, as I would guess most of you do not stretch before OR after you stretch.
+But I realized from this that there is a lot of confusion as to the benefits of stretching before and after exercise, as well as why stretching is important, as I would guess most of you do not stretch before OR after you workout.
 So begins my hunt for data to bring stretching to light a little better.

 What my research has told me is that I needed to narrow my search.
 There are so many conflicting studies about general stretching that I am going to have to break my research up a bit more in an effort to effectively get the answers I am looking for.
 I will break this series up in stretching after exercise and what it does for muscle soreness and injury prevention, what warming-up does for muscle soreness and injury prevention, the difference between static, dynamic, and PNF stretching and which should be done and when, and finally what stretching and flexibility does for the body.
 So without further ado, let’s talk about stretching post exercise for muscle soreness and injury prevention.

-Journal of Athletic Training posted an article is 2005 based on research done at the University of Tampa in which several studies were cross referenced.
+Journal of Athletic Training posted an article in 2005 based on research done at the University of Tampa in which several studies were cross referenced.
 Essentially, the findings showed that stretching, pre-exercise or post-exercise neither decrease post workout muscle soreness OR prevented injury, which certainly goes against my intuition.
 Therefore, I continued my research.
 I HAVE QUESTIONS.
 QUESTIONS THAT NEED ANSWERING.

 The British medical journal did a systematic review in 2002 and failed to find any evidence that supports post workout stretching to decrease muscle soreness, or the pre-workout stretching reduces the risk of injury.